 Pipe organs too are relics of ancient worlds.
 Like sea caves, their breathing is a matter of apertures opening and closing.

-The rocks that bore these caves have seen the coming and going of all the planets that have ebbed and flowed since then on this spinning rock we call Earth.
+These rocks are storytellers.
+They have seen the coming and going of all the planets that have ebbed and flowed since then on this spinning rock we call Earth.
 They’ve witnessed the Holocene, the Pliocene, the Miocene.
 So many worlds have blossomed and withered during their existence.

 What happens when we start to open our ears and minds to cave voice, cave memory, cave time?